Wondering which of the 7 stages of a healthy relationship yours is in?

 That lets them know you were truly listening and it also gives them the opportunity to explain further if they didn’t feel like you got it right.

 When it comes time to explain your actions (again, if their issue is with you), own it.
 Don’t make excuses why you said or did something wrong.
 Don’t try and turn it around on them “well if you hadn’t done (x, y or z) I wouldn’t have done (insert offense).”

 If you made a mistake just say it.
 Apologize for it and don’t make excuses.
 When we make excuses or try and blame another for our actions, it only makes things worse.
 And we look like a jerk (been there, done that).

-If you struggle with empathetic listening skills, as I once did, I highly recommend you take a moment and check out of my newer posts which addresses just that.
+If you struggle with empathetic listening skills (click to read on my site), as I once did, I highly recommend you take a moment and check out of my newer posts which addresses just that.